mehulagg/gitlab/doc/administration/monitoring/prometheus/gitlab_exporter.md

 ## Use a different Rack server

 >- Available since [Omnibus GitLab 13.8](https://gitlab.com/gitlab-org/omnibus-gitlab/-/merge_requests/4896).
->- WEBRick is now the default Rack server instead of Puma.
+>- WEBrick is now the default Rack server instead of Puma.

 By default, the GitLab exporter runs on [WEBrick](https://github.com/ruby/webrick), a single-threaded Ruby web server.
 You can choose a different Rack server that better matches your performance needs.